lizaodawn/IMMARKUS-wiki-clone/02-Importing-Images.md

 * **Efficient Image Access and Handling**: Access high-resolution images and metadata remotely, reducing reliance on local storage.
 You can view scalable images at various zoom levels without downloading large files and manipulate them directly from the source.

-* **Integration with Multiple Sources**: IIIF enables users to easily integrate image and metadata sources from different institutions as they all follow a shared, interoperable standard.
+* **Integration of Multiple Collections**: IIIF enables users to easily integrate image and metadata collections from different institutions as they all follow a shared, interoperable standard.

 You can always export annotations, relationships, and image snippets, to your local storage, keeping full control over your work.